vankessel/vankessel.github.io/blog/_posts/2018-10-23-visualizing-complex-functions.md

 {% include image.html url="/assets/images/visualizing-complex-functions/gamma(z).png" desc="Gamma function of z." %}

-{% include video.html url="https://my.mixtape.moe/bowgpm.webm" %}
+{% include video.html url="/assets/videos/visualizing-complex-functions/gamma(z).webm" %}

-The gamma function is a continuous version of the factorial.
-More specifically, $$\Gamma(n) = (n - 1)!$$ where $$n$$ is a positive integer.
-This function is another favourite of mine, it looks quite alien.
+The [gamma function](https://en.wikipedia.org/wiki/Gamma_function) is a continuous version of the factorial.
+More specifically, $$\Gamma(n) = (n - 1)!$$.
+This function is another favourite of mine, it looks quite exotic.

 ### Expoid

 {% include image.html url="/assets/images/visualizing-complex-functions/e^(-e^-z).png" desc="Expoid of z." %}

-{% include video.html url="https://my.mixtape.moe/tlhjvd.webm" %}
+{% include video.html url="/assets/videos/visualizing-complex-functions/e^(-e^-z).webm" %}

-This is a function I made up while playing around and ended up being really interesting.
+This is a function I made up while playing around and ended up being interesting.
 I dub thee the expoid function.
 The black areas are where the calculations exceed the limits of floating point arithmetic on my computer, that area would be otherwise filled in with ever more compact fluctuations.

-It seems as though up until the very last frame pillars of stability and instability form as one travels in the negative real direction.
+It seems as though up until the very last frame pillars of stability and instability form on the negative real side of the plot.
 Each pillar appears to approach a width of $$\pi$$.
-This phenomena forms because on the reals the outer exponential of $$e^{-e^{-z}}$$ will only ever take in a negative input, thus restraining the output between $$0$$ and $$1$$.
+This phenomena forms because for any real $$z$$ the outer exponential of $$\mathrm{e}^{-\mathrm{e}^{-z}}$$ will take in a negative input, thus restraining the output between $$0$$ and $$1$$.
 If you stray too far into the imaginary axis the sign of the inner exponential flips.
-This causes the inner exponential to become positive, which removes the restraint and allows the nested exponential to explode.
+When the inner exponential becomes positive the whole thing explodes because a nested exponential grows very fast.
 The sign flips again every $$\pi$$ units in the imaginary direction, causing the periodic pillars.

+### Soft Exponential

+{% include video.html url="/assets/videos/visualizing-complex-functions/soft-exp.webm" %}

+The [soft exponential](https://arxiv.org/abs/1602.01321) is a rather rare activation function found in machine learning.
+It is a parameterized function $$f(a, z)$$ where $$a$$ is a parameter that interpolates the function between acting as the natural logarithm or the natural exponential.
+The important values of $$a$$ are:

+$$
+\begin{split}
+f(-1, z) &= ln(z) \\
+f(0, z) &= z \\
+f(1, z) &= \mathrm{e}^z \\
+\end{split}
+$$

 ## Conclusion

-Math is beautiful and visualizations can help the unintuitive become a little more intuitive.
+Math is beautiful and visualizations can help foreign concepts become a little more intuitive.
 I hope this sparks someone's interest in learning more about complex number systems.
 There are technically [infinitely many](https://en.wikipedia.org/wiki/Cayley%E2%80%93Dickson_construction), but they quickly become complicated (no pun intended) so only the first few are often discussed.

 What's really interesting about them is you lose something each time you go to a higher algebra.
 * [Complex numbers](https://en.wikipedia.org/wiki/Complex_number) lose [ordering](https://en.wikipedia.org/wiki/Ordered_field).